Savoy Brown: Formation

-The original line-up included singer Brice Portius, keyboardist Trevor Jeavons, bassist Ray Chappell, drummer Leo Manning and harmonica player John O'Leary (O'Leary appeared on record with the band on its initial recordings for Mike Vernon's Purdah label).
+The original lineup included singer Brice Portius, keyboardist Trevor Jeavons, bassist Ray Chappell, drummer Leo Manning and harmonica player John O'Leary (O'Leary appeared on record with the band on its initial recordings for Mike Vernon's Purdah label).
 Portius was one of the first black blues musicians to be a part of a British rock band.
 Jeavons was replaced by Bob Hall shortly after the band's formation and the arrival of Martin Stone on guitars.
-Not long after Stone's arrival, O'Leary left the band as a consequence of a dispute with Manager Harry Simmonds.
-This line-up, sans O'Leary, appeared on the band's 1967 debut album, Shake Down, a collection of blues covers.
+Not long after Stone's arrival, O'Leary left the band as a consequence of a dispute with manager Harry Simmonds.
+This lineup, sans O'Leary, appeared on the band's 1967 debut album, Shake Down, a collection of blues covers.

+Personnel changes & forming Foghat

-Further line-up changes ensued, with founding members Portius, Chappell and Manning departing along with recently recruited guitarist Stone over a short period of time.
-Chris Youlden and "Lonesome" Dave Peverett would become the band's new vocalist and 2nd guitarist respectively.
+Further lineup changes ensued, with founding members Portius, Chappell and Manning departing along with recently recruited guitarist Stone over a short period of time.
+Chris Youlden and "Lonesome" Dave Peverett would become the band's new vocalist and second guitarist, respectively.
 Initially Bob Brunning and Hughie Flint (from John Mayall's Clapton-version Bluesbreakers) filled the bassist and drummer positions on the single "Taste and Try (Before You Buy)," but they were subsequently replaced by Rivers Jobe and Bill Bruford.
 Within a fortnight of Bruford's arrival in the band, he had been replaced by Roger Earl (Bruford went on to huge success later as Yes's drummer).

-This line-up recorded two albums in 1968, Getting to the Point, and Blue Matter, which demonstrated Youlden's rise as a songwriter alongside Simmonds.
-It was this line-up that released the single "Train to Nowhere" in 1969.
+Now officially known as Savoy Brown, this lineup recorded two albums in 1968, Getting to the Point, and Blue Matter, which demonstrated Youlden's rise as a songwriter alongside Simmonds.
+It was this lineup that released the single "Train to Nowhere" in 1969.
 A Step Further was released later that year, and introduced bassist Tony Stevens replacing Jobe.
 They developed a loyal core following in the United States, due to songs such as "I'm Tired," a driving, melodic song from the album.

-Following the release of Raw Sienna (also released in 1969) Youlden departed the band.
-Raw Sienna had marked the first time that a single line-up of the band had recorded successive albums without any changes in personnel.
+Following the release of Raw Sienna (released in 1970) Youlden departed the band.
+Raw Sienna marked the first time the band had recorded successive albums without any changes in personnel.
 The band recorded their next album, 1970's Looking In, as a four-piece, and following this album Peverett, Stevens, and Earl left to form Foghat with guitarist Rod Price.